gbmhunter/blog/content/programming/machine-learning/machine-learning-on-an-embedded-system/_index.md

 $ mkdir build
 $ cd build
 $ cmake ..
+$ make
 ```

 and coffee time again!
 I’m starting to get the jitters.
+Don't worry though, successive builds are much faster (take about 10s).

 This builds the firmware image, including TensorFlow Lite and benchmark programs.